blacksun777/blacksun777.github.io/_drafts/2019-04-25-optimizing_with_conditions.markdown

 # Parameter x that should be minimized
 param_x = nn.Parameter(ft([4]))

-# Create optimizer and what parameter to optimize and how
+# Create optimizer and tell it what parameter to optimize and how
 opt_sgd = SGD([param_x], lr = 0.1)

 # Loop to let SGD converge